wuggawugga/neeo-driver-kodi/README.md

 * button_groups: This lists the button groups (widgets) to be included in the driver.
 Comment out the ones you don't want.
 * buttons:  This lists the individual buttons to be included in the driver.
 Copy IDs from "commands" to include the ones you want.

+### Hacking

+The driver outputs a lot of debugging info using the `debug` system.
+Each class has its own debug context plus a separate one for data.
+For all debug info minus data, use `DEBUG=neeo-driver-kodi:*,-*:data` The CLI and HTTP interfaces also expose some useful data.
+A few NPM scripts are provided:
+* showConfig - Dumps the contents of the configstore
+* clearConfig - Clears the configstore
+* discover - Runs the discovery process on its own
+* cli - Attempt at an interactive debugging CLI
+* web - Runs the HTTP interface on its own

 #### Dependencies

 * axios - NEEO dependency - HTTP client